jerryjerry9/cloudsat_quicklook_tool/README.md

 # cloudsat_quicklook_tool
+2020/06/30 update

+MODIS level2 product now is available collocatring with CloudSat

+but first you need an account and an app key for downloading MODIS .hdf files

 2020/05/12 update

 copying the .ipynb content to .py file work without significant problem on work station on python 3.6